Privacy Policy

 We may share your information with auditors for the purposes of verifying that we comply with relevant standards.
 This may require them to access your information in our systems.

-Disclosure to our processors
+Disclosure to our third parties including payment processors and other processors

 We may pass your information to our processors – companies that we use to provide services on our behalf, for example service delivery companies.
 These processors can only use your information in accordance with our instructions and for no other purpose.